 As a consequence of the draft legislation, customers of firms in the regime without a UK branch will not have access to the FSCS, other than where there is existing FSCS cover in respect of the activities of certain incoming fund managers.

-- Financial Ombudsman Service – Our starting point is that firms in the regime without a UK branch should be included in the Compulsory Jurisdiction (CJ) of the Financial Ombudsman Service.
+- Financial Ombudsman Service – Our intended approach is that firms in the regime without a UK branch should be included in the Compulsory Jurisdiction (CJ) of the Financial Ombudsman Service.
 This proposal ensures that customers of these firms will not lose rights to refer complaints to an Alternative Dispute Resolution (ADR) scheme on exit.
 These firms will be required to pay case fees and annual levies.
 Firms in the regime with a UK branch are already included in the CJ and this will continue as part of the regime.

 - Firms should report their client assets arrangements to us.